SnowEx/snowexsql/docs/usage.rst

   # Connect to the database we made.
 This may not be named snowex.
   db_name = 'snowex'

-  # Get an engine, metadata and session object for our db
+  # Get an engine and session object for our db
   engine, session = get_db(db_name)